 Relationship with tax authorities

 Within the governance framework, the conduct of the group's tax affairs and the management of tax risks are delegated to the group's tax department with support and assistance from the group and local finance departments.
+The group's tax affairs are carried out in line with the Corbion values, the Corbion Code of Business Conduct, and the Corbion Tax Policy.
+This also applies to potential ethical issues related to tax, which are covered by the Code of Business Conduct and the related annual training programs, and which can be addressed under the Corbion Speak Up Policy.
 The Audit Committee supervises the activities of the Board of Management with respect to the tax governance framework.

 We aim to act at all times in accordance with the letter and the spirit of all applicable tax laws in which we are guided by the relevant local and international standards.
 Compliance is monitored within a global tax control framework.
 Corbion complies with its statutory obligations and aims to file all required tax-relevant information with the appropriate tax authorities in a timely, transparent, and complete manner.
 Tax-related disclosures are made in accordance with the relevant domestic regulations, as well as applicable reporting requirements under IFRS.